Psychology

 A survey of research findings and methodologies of social psychology.
 Topic coverage deals with social perception, attitude formation, attitude change, and the psychology of group processes and interactions.
 Students are encouraged to develop their own research ideas.
 This course is offered in the spring semester.

-Prerequisites: PSY-201 (or taken concurrently)
+Corequisites: PSY-201 (may be taken concurrently)

 Credit: 1